leaf-node/swirlnet/README.md

     $ npm install swirlnet

+If you're just installing to try the demos, you'll need to:

+    $ cd node_modules/swirlnet

+... then follow the instructions below.

 ## Documentation

 Most swirlnet code is not in this particular repository.
 To see the other code,